-The chimney wants sweeping."

-"Oh, dear me, Cousin Ribby, now Moppet and Mittens are gone!"
+"The chimney wants sweeping-Oh, dear me, Cousin Ribby-now Moppet and Mittens are gone!"

-"They both got out of the cupboard in the wainscot!"
+"They have both got out of the cupboard!"

-The Tale of Samuel Whiskers Ribby and Tabitha set to work to search the house thoroughly again.
+Ribby and Tabitha set to work to search the house thoroughly again.
 They poked under the beds with Ribby's umbrella, and they rummaged in cupboards.
+They even fetched a candle, and looked inside a clothes chest in one of the attics.
+They could not find anything, but once they heard a door bang and somebody scuttered downstairs.

 "Yes, it is infested with rats," said Tabitha tearfully.

-"I caught seven young ones in the back kitchen, and we had them for dinner last Saturday.

-And once I saw the old father rat, an enormous old rat.
+"I caught seven young ones out of one hole in the back kitchen, and we had them for dinner last Saturday.
+And once I saw the old father rat-an enormous old rat, Cousin Ribby.
 I was just going to jump upon him, when he showed his yellow teeth at me and whisked down the hole."

+"The rats get upon my nerves, Cousin Ribby," said Tabitha.

 Ribby and Tabitha searched and searched.
 They both heard a curious roly-poly noise under the attic floor.
+But there was nothing to be seen.